bluesky-social/react-native-uitextview/README.md

 # React Native UITextView

-The `Text` implementation in React Native uses `UILabel` on iOS.
+The `Text` implementation in React Native much more closely resembles `UILabel` on iOS.
 Unfortunately, this prevents the user from being able to highlight text for selection.
 The only copy behavior that is possible is to copy the entire block of text.

 `UITextView` however allows a user to highlight portions of the text block for copying, translation, or other native capabilities.